vargheseakhil/booking-management-system/README.md

 * Show "No more booking" when listing complete.
 * Progress should be progress based status(PENDING, ACTIVE, and PAYMENT)
 * Target is mobile screen only

+run `npm install` to download the node modules then run `npm start` to run the project.
+Inspect the browser and use iphone X for better view.